Home > Thai Curries > Low Carb Thai Green Curry

 Notes

 Store leftover zucchini noodles in a separate container from the curry.
 Then add them before serving.
 They will stay fresh in the refrigerator up to 3 days.
-Making it a great option for meal prep.
+Making it an excellent option for meal prep.

 Nutrition